Key dates for 2026

 - If the artwork has individual components, parts should not exceed 20kg.

-- Each submission must be accompanied by a supporting artist statement of no longer than 100 words.
+- Each submission must be accompanied by a supporting artist statement of no longer than 150 words.
 The artist statement must be written by the student, be grammatically correct and approved by the teacher submitting the artwork.
+We recommend also supplying process documentation to support the judging process.

 - A consent form signed by a parent/guardian must accompany the submission or the artwork cannot be exhibited.